fable-compiler/fable-react/README.md

 * [Server-Side Rendering tutorial](docs/server-side-rendering.md): A **Pure F#** solution for SSR, **No NodeJS Required!**
 * [Using third party React components](docs/using-third-party-react-components.md): How to create binding so that third party Javascript React components can be used like stock React components in Fable code.
+* [React error boundaries](docs/react-error-boundaries.md): Example on how to use react error boundaries in fable.

 ## Why does this repository include bindings for React JS libraries?